 Practice Good Hygiene

 It’s also important that you practice proper hygiene yourself.
 This means washing your hands before and after you change a diaper, especially if you’re putting it in the bin afterwards.
 Because you’re going about your day, cleaning and cooking and all the rest, you’ll want to keep your hands clean.
+Don’t forget to also consider buying high-quality moony nappies to make your child comfortable.

 Speaking of bins…